apache/impala/fe/README.txt

 From the fe directory ("impala/fe" typically) type

+  $ mvn test

+this will generate code, compile, run all the tests and report success/failure.

+If you want to install the generated artifacts in your local repository (typically not necessary for developers) type

   $ mvn install

 It may take a bit of time the first time through - pulling